solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS student guide - Predictive Maintenance for Remote Field Devices.md

 _Dashboards and telemetry analysis_

 1. How would you propose Fabrikam create visualizations for each rod pump?
+What options are available to view and filter the device telemetry?

 2. How can they create shared dashboards, and can users create their own personalized dashboards?

-3. What options are available to view and filter device telemetry?

-4. Can telemetry be automatically exported to external storage for offline batch processing?
+3. Can telemetry be automatically exported to external storage for offline batch processing?
 What other options are available to gain access to telemetry outside of the core IoT solution?

 _Security_